-Budget: A composite of strategic decisions made by elected leaders for how to best use resources to achieve the Priorities of its citizens.
+Budget: A composite of strategic decisions made by elected leaders for how to best use resources to achieve the priorities of its citizens.

-Causal Factor: Something that contributes to a Priority happening (or prevents it from happening).
+Causal Factor: Something that contributes to a priority happening (or prevents it from happening).
 It should be based on evidence (research, experience, or sound logic).
 It does not need to be something that government in general - or the jurisdiction - is responsible for, or has control over.
-The causal factors are presented visually as a "cause and effect map" showing their connection to the Priority.
+The causal factors are presented visually as a "cause and effect map" showing their connection to the priority.

 Demand: The estimated level of need for a service, product, or activity.

-Indicator (see also "Measure"): A measure, or a combination of measures, that allows the observer to know whether the Priority is being achieved.
-Three indicators are included in the Requests for Offers for each priority.
+Indicator (see also "Measure"): A measure, or a combination of measures, that allows the observer to know whether the priority is being achieved.
+Dashboard indicators are included in the Request for Offers for each priority.

 Mandate: A legal requirement that a jurisdiction provide a specific service, sometimes at a specific level.

 Market Basket: A group of programs/offers that best meet the outcomes of the priority.